-- (287) Moreover, in relation to other data collected by voice assistants, it appears from the replies to the Sector Inquiry that there are currently limited possibilities for portability of such data by the user.
+- (294) As regards voice command data collected by voice assistants, some voice assistant providers explain that such data is specific to each voice assistant provider, all of which have their own technology to process such data.
+Commands already given to one voice assistant constitute "old" speech data, which cannot be used to train a different voice assistant, because of for example, the lack of industry-wide standards for natural language understanding APIs.
+Some voice assistant providers claim that portability of such data would therefore not be useful for them. - (295) Moreover, in relation to other data collected by voice assistants, it appears from the replies to the sector inquiry that there are currently limited possibilities for the portability of such data by the user.
 Some voice assistant providers explain that the data they collect via their voice assistants is anonymous and not associated with a specific user (account), and that the data therefore is not portable.
-Other voice assistant providers state that they do associate data collected via their voice assistant with user accounts, and that the user could access, download and port that data to third-party voice assistant providers but that those third-party voice assistant providers would not necessarily be able to receive or import their data. - (288) Overall, most respondents explain that they in general, as required by Article 20 GDPR, give the users access to their personal data in a structured, commonly used machine-readable format that the user can port to third-party consumer IoT service providers or smart device manufacturers.
-For the purposes of enabling portability, many respondents state that they make the data available in one or the more commonly used formats (i.e. JavaScript Object Notation ("JSON"), 76 comma-separated value ("CSV"), PDF). - (289) Furthermore, several respondents indicate that they only enable portability of their users' personal data provided that certain requirements are met, in particular that the accessing party respect all the requirements of the GDPR, as well as the exporting party's internal privacy rules.
+Other voice assistant providers state that they do associate data collected via their voice assistant with user accounts, and that the user could access, download and port that data to third-party voice assistant providers but that those third-party voice assistant providers would not necessarily be able to receive or import their data. - (296) Overall, most respondents explain that they in general, as required by Article 20 GDPR, give the users access to their personal data in a structured, commonly used machine-readable format that the user can port to third-party consumer IoT service providers or smart device manufacturers.
+For the purposes of enabling portability, many respondents state that they make the data available in one or the more commonly used formats (that is JavaScript Object Notation (JSON), 75 comma-separated value (CSV), PDF). - (297) Furthermore, several respondents indicate that they only enable portability of their users' personal data provided that certain requirements are met, in particular that the accessing party respect all the requirements of the GDPR, as well as the exporting party's internal privacy rules.